Inexplicable768/Inexplicable768/README.md

   He / Him

  - Languages:
+   HTML, CSS, JavaScript, C, C++, Python, BASIC, x86 asm, 6502 asm

-I would like to at some point use: .NET, C#, Fortran, Lua, or Go
+I would like to at some point use: Java, C#, Fortran, Lua, or Go

 I am documenting a number of projects and you will see frequent uploading.
 Keep in mind I also am working on the Infinistem Project so I have on and off periods for both